ligolang/ligo-mirror/vendors/LexerLib/README.md

 ```
     type ('src,'dst) lexer =
-      token Core.config ->
+      token State.config ->
       'src ->
       ('dst, message) Stdlib.result
 ```

-The first parameter of this functional type is `token Core.config`, that is, an object type gathering generic information about the input, like whether comments are expected and, if so, what kind, also whether the input was a file or `stdin`, etc. The second parameter is the
+The first parameter of this functional type is `token State.config`, that is, an object type gathering generic information about the input, like whether comments are expected and, if so, what kind, also whether the input was a file or `stdin`, etc. The second parameter is the